Accessibility Zeebrugge

 Arrivals and departures

-The port welcomes around 150 cruise ships and nearly 400,000 passengers each year.
+The port welcomes around 180 cruise ships and nearly 500,000 passengers each year.
+More than three-quarters of the passengers are German or British.

-The main berth for cruise ships in Zeebrugge is the 'Zweedse' (Swedish) Quay (quay 702-703), along the Kustlaan, just before the Pierre Vandamme lock.
-If there is a lot of shipping traffic, vessels are often diverted to the Westerhoofd (quay 205-206) in the western outer port.
+The main berth for cruise ships in Zeebrugge is the 'Zweedse' (Swedish) Quay (quay 702-705), along the Kustlaan, just before the Pierre Vandamme lock.

 Cruise terminal ABC Tower

 On the Rederskaai stands the eight-story ABC Tower, a reference to "Artes-Brugge-Cruise".
 The two lower floors serve as the reception and embarkation areas for cruise passengers.
 Visitors can meet up with family, friends or acquaintances who are passengers on a cruise ship calling at Zeebrugge.
-Everyone on board the cruise ship can take the free shuttle bus up to the cruise building.
 Visitors can park cars outside the terminal.
+Travelers departing on a cruise in Zeebrugge can park for free in a secure parking lot next to the ABC terminal building.

 On the top floor, travellers and visitors can enjoy stunning views at the rooftop restaurant Njord.
 The building also houses a visitors' centre, a knowledge centre of the Provincial Development Corporation (POM) and the headquarters of the contractors Artes Depret.